EMFlow: Data Imputation in Latent Space via EM and Deep Flow Models: Approach

 \begin{itemize} \itemsep{0em} \item MCAR: $p_{M}(\mathbf{m}|\mathbf{x}^o, \mathbf{x}^m) = p_{M}(\mathbf{m})$ \item MAR: $p_{M}(\mathbf{m}|\mathbf{x}^o, \mathbf{x}^m) = p_{M}(\mathbf{m}|\mathbf{x}^o)$ \item MNAR: The probability of missing depends on both $\mathbf{x}^o$ and $\mathbf{x}^m$. \end{itemize}

 Throughout this paper, we only focus on MCAR or MAR where the missing mechanism can be safely ignored.
-Our goal is to minimize the reconstruction error between the complete data $\mathbf{X}$ and its imputed version $\widehat{\mathbf{X}}$ by optimizing the observed data log-likelihood:
+The typical objective of learning a latent model is to maximize the observed data log-likelihood defined as